Rule Number One: Be ready now.

 Rule Number Four: Get ready for next time.

 Once the power is back and everything is up and running, it’s time to get ready for the next power outage.
 Change the oil, refill the tank, put some gas stabilizer in the tank and put it away.
 At least once a year you should take the generator out and run it.
 You want to check that there are no cracked or damaged hoses and that it will still run as needed.
-My brother-in-law who lives in Florida was so busy preparing for Hurricane Katrina but he didn’t have
+My brother-in-law who lives in Florida was so busy preparing for Hurricane Katrina that he didn’t

-time to do a trial run with the generator.
+have time to do a trial run with the generator.
 Sure enough, when the power went out and he needed the generator, it wouldn’t run.
 After years of disuse, the engine had frozen.